Jamaliela/SecretBarcodesProject/README.md

 immediate feedback which will be helpful in succeeding in the rest of the project.

 ## Files
-*You'll complete this section as part of Milestone 1.*

 List every file in your repository, and briefly summarize what each file contains.